Press "Enter" to skip to content

 What about fees?

-Regarding investment fees, you’ll have up to 1% fees on cryptocurrencies, 9 CHF fees for leading ETFs, and from 5 CHF for stocks.
-For invested 3rd pillars, 0.6% fees, and up to 0.81% for invest easy solutions.
-If you use the light cards, it will be free, and if you choose the bright card option, 6.90 CHF/month after the first 6 months free.
-If you add it all up, it’s much cheaper than other traditional banks, for services that are really top-notch.
-You might be able to pay less with other banks and neo-banks, but you might be penalized in terms of the number of services, the quality of services, for example, Swissquote’s customer service is reachable by phone, can help you place orders, and is super responsive.
-Or you might get lower returns due to hidden fees.
-In short, you know I optimize everything, so if I chose this bank for my personal investments, it’s not for nothing.
+In terms of investment fees, you will incur up to 1% on cryptocurrencies, CHF 3 to CHF 9 on leading ETFs and from CHF 3 on shares.
+For 3rd pillar investments, the fee is 0.6%, and up to 0.8% for Invest Easy solutions.
+If you use the light cards, it will be free; if you choose the bright card option, it will cost £6.90/month after the first 6 months free; and if you choose the Elite card option, it will cost you £39/month.
+If you add it all up, it’s much cheaper than other traditional banks, for services that are really top notch.
+You may be able to pay less with other banks and neo-banks, but you will potentially be penalised in terms of the number and/or quality of services.
+For example, Swissquote’s customer service is available by telephone, can help you place orders and is super responsive.
+It is also possible that with other banks, you will have lower returns due to hidden fees.

 Have a great day and… to your investments!